ga-wdi-lessons/sinatra-rest/intro-and-params.md

 Check out the [Sinatra Games](https://github.com/ga-wdi-exercises/sinatra_games) repo.

-Note: You can use your current Sinatra app you've been working in...
+> Note: You can use your current Sinatra app you've been working in...
 No need to create a new one.

-**Hint** Look up the `Array#sample` method for ones that involve randomness.
+> Hint: Look up the `Array#sample` method for ones that involve randomness.

 Some of them are going to be hard / you don't know enough yet... that's ok... see what you can figure out!